mescutia95/Assignment-2-Django-Hello-World/README.md

 * Display "CINS465 Hello World"
 * Be submitted to GitHub correctly

-### Notes
-* You should make sure your site is hosted such that it can be seen from the root path
 * You should be able to view the site on your local machine at http://localhost/.
 For more information on setting up routes in Django, please see [the documentation](https://docs.djangoproject.com/en/1.10/topics/http/urls/)

 ## Submitting Assignment 2